tordj/WonderGUI/doc/guide/Widget Gallery.md

 ##### LambaPanel

-The geometry of each child is decided through a callback that is called whenever the parent is resized or the child signals a need for resize.
+The geometry of each child is decided through a callback that is called whenever the parent is resized or the requests a resize.
 This allows for very flexible rule-based layouts.
 Has the same downside as FlexPanel in that childrens need to resize isn't propagated to parents.

 ##### StackPanel